BandmanJD/ecommerce-qa-portfolio/TestPlan/TestPlan.md

 ## Test Approach:

 Manual testing was performed using predefined test cases.
 Core user workflows were validated through functional, regression, and exploratory testing.
-Defects and observations were documented throughout execution
+Defects and observations were documented throughout execution.
+Testing was performed using a simultaneous multi-viewport setup via Blisk, allowing parallel validation of desktop and mobile layouts within a Chromium-based browser environment.